mvolkmann/blog/src/swift/testflight.md

 1. Select the "Upload" radio button.
 1. Click the "Next" button.
 1. In the dialog that appears, uncheck "Manage Version and Build Number".
+   (If you get the error "Metadata/Info.plist Mismatch" when uploading the archive, try again with this checkbox checked.)
 1. Click the "Next" button.
 1. Select the "Automatically manage signing" radio button.
 1. Click the "Next" button.